Sqʼéwqel First Nation: Government

-The Seabird Island Band is governed by one Chief and a nine-person Council, recently reduced to an eight-person council (2017 Election) that share the responsibility of representing Seabird Island Band at all government levels as well as to other groups, ensuring a strong united voice for the Seabird Island Band locally, provincially and nationally, with specific emphasis and involvement with Stó:lō Tribal Council, First Nation Summit and the Assembly of First Nations.
+Seabird Island Band is governed by one Chief and a nine-person Council, recently reduced to an eight-person council (2017 Election) that share the responsibility of representing Seabird Island Band at all government levels as well as to other groups, ensuring a strong united voice for the Seabird Island Band locally, provincially and nationally, with specific emphasis and involvement with Stó:lō Tribal Council, First Nation Summit and the Assembly of First Nations.
 The current Chief is James Harris.

 Elections

-Any member of the band who is 18 years of age and a registered Band Member of the Seabird Island Band is entitled to vote.
+Any member of the band who is 18 years of age and is a registered Band Member of the Seabird Island Band is entitled to vote.
 The Chief can be elected by a majority of votes of the electors.
 The Chief and Councilors each serve a term of two years.
 The next scheduled election will be in 2017.

 Seabird Island First Nations Festival

 The Seabird Island First Nations Festival was first established in May 1969 by Grand Chief Archie Charles and his wife Mary Charles.
 Today, the Seabird Island First Nations Festival is a celebration of First Nations diversity, culture, growth and First Nations sport talent.
 Each year the Seabird Island First Nations Festival hosts 9,000 visitors, entertainers, players, War Canoe-pullers, volunteers and sponsors.
 The tournaments include: Ball Hockey, Soccer, War Canoe racing and Slahal.

 The Seabird Island First Nations Festival occurs the last full weekend in May each year.